Tiaaam/GuessMaster/docs/Software_Architecture_Document.md

 ### 1.5 Overview

 In our ASR we decided that an Event-Driven-Architecture suits best for our project, specifically the Mediator topology model.
-We also realised that user satisfaction is extremely important for our project.
-Therefore we set usability and performance as our main architecture decisions.

 ## 2. Architectural Representation